 Shop Vac Recommendation

-They also offer an optional 25′ vacuum hose that can reach twice as far as the original.
+They also offer an optional 25′ vacuum hose at Amazon that can reach twice as far as the original.

 Once the grinding is done, it’s time to make sure the garage floor is clean of all the dust.
 If you ground the floor wet, then chances are the floor is clean.